bufbuild-ru/docs/docs/bsr/generated-sdks/nuget/index.md

 ## Setup

-To use Buf's NuGet repository, you must configure it in your `NuGet.config` file.You need to configure a token for the registry.
+To use Buf's NuGet repository, you must configure it in your `NuGet.config` file.

+You need to configure a token for the registry.
 Create a token (see the [Authentication](../../authentication/#create-a-token) page for instructions), and then include it in the `ClearTextPassword` field:

 ```xml{10}
 <?xml version="1.0" encoding="utf-8"?>